-If you are not happy with our response, you may get in touch again by writing to the ARC Cancer Support Chairperson.
-The Chairperson will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
+If you are not happy with our response, you may get in touch again by writing to ARC Cancer Support Centre Chairperson.
+The Chairperson will ensure that your appeal is considered at Board level and will respond within four weeks of this consideration by Board members.

 If we cannot respond within the 4 weeks, we will explain why and provide a new deadline.

 What if the complaint is still not resolved?

 If we don’t succeed in resolving your complaint, you can appeal to the Office of the Ombudsman or the Ombudsman for Children.
 The Ombudsman is independent and can look into your complaint if you believe that you personally, or persons that you are acting on behalf of have been treated unfairly or have been disadvantaged personally by our service failure.

 Alternatively, if you are not satisfied with the manner in which your complaint is handled by us, you can raise a concern with the Charities Regulator.